CaptainBlast096/Intro-to-Data-Science---Final-Project/README.md

 # Intro-to-Data-Science---Final-Project
 # Introduction: Shooting is one of the many genres in videogames.
-But how popular is it among players?
+But how popular is it among other genres?
   #How many shooter games there are out of all other genres?
   #What is the total revenue of shooter games compared to other generes?
   #Has the game studio and or publisher mainly released shooter games?